mamun2519/workshop/Journey to Become an Architect/redme.md

 3. Operating System
 4. Multi-Threading

-**Note**: If you complete CS Foundation One, Database And Foundation Two then you are a software enginner.
+**Note**: If you complete CS Foundation One, Database And Foundation Two then you are a software engineer.

+1. **Software Architecture - 2-3 years**